 Crossing the Gap: A Deep Dive into Zero Shot Sim-to-Real Transfer for Dynamics

-Naively attempting to transfer a Reinforcement Learning (RL) policy trained entirely in simulation to the real world often fails, which is due to the domain shift originating from the differences between the two environments.
-Examining the problem, one can categorise these differences into two main subdivisions.
+Naively attempting to transfer a Reinforcement Learning (RL) policy trained entirely in simulation to the real world often fails, which is due to the domain shift originating from the differences between the two environments:

-Firstly, there are the differences in the sensor modalities of the two domains, which we refer to as the observation shift .
+First, there are the differences in the sensor modalities of the two domains, which we refer to as the observation shift.
 Considering the graphical model representation of the problem (figure below), the observation shift occurs because of differences in the emission probability (i.e., from states to observations) between the simulator and the real world.
 Concrete examples include differences in the colours and textures rendered on images obtained from simulation, or noise present in real-world sensors.
-When the observations of the RL policy consist of images, overcoming this observation shift is often referred to as the visual sim-to-real transfer problem.

-Secondly, there are the differences between the dynamics of the two domains, which in the graphical model representation would correspond to differences between transition probabilities of the two domains.
+Second, there are the differences between the dynamics of the two domains which is the part our work focusses on.
+In the graphical model representation this would correspond to differences between transition probabilities of the two domains.
 Concretely, these arise from differences on the values of the physical parameters of simulation components (such as mass, friction coefficient, or joint damping), as well as inaccuracies on the modelling of physical processes (such as contacts, joint backlash, time delays in the robot operation).
-Overcoming this domain shift is often referred to as the dynamics sim-to-real problem and is what our work focusses on.

 In this and the following sections we will be considering the dynamics transfer problem only, unless we state otherwise explicitly.

 It is first of all important to recognise that a significant proportion of current zero-shot methods that aim to cross the reality gap and achieve sim-to-real transfer are based on the same principle.
-It consists of inserting noise into the simulation while training the policies, which effectively creates an ensemble of MDPs the policies are trained on.
-The underlying assumptions are that by training the neural network policies on such a wide variety of MDPs they will learn to generalise across them, and that the MDP of the real world will reasonably fall within the distribution of generated MDPs.
+It consists of inserting noise into the simulation while training the policies, in order to make them robust to the differences in environments the policies will be deployed on.

 Next, the distribution of the simulator parameters to randomise needs to be determined.
-This process involves some initial guess of the parameter distributions.
-This initial guess relies on the implementer's prior knowledge, and to somewhat refine it we visually inspected the response of the simulator to some pre-determined policy under different parameter samples, against the response to that same policy of real hardware.
+This process involves some initial guess of the parameter distributions, which relies on the implementer's prior knowledge and expertise.
+In order to somewhat refine it, we visually inspected the response of the simulator to some pre-determined policy under different parameter samples, against the response to that same policy on real hardware.

-As such, we first consider a set of methods that are a combination of a training randomisation regime, or how the environments are randomised during training, and a transfer method (RL method and policy architecture).
-In our experiments we use TD3 to train the task policies, so each method differs in the policy architecture and/or the randomisation regime used.
+First, we consider a set of methods that are a combination of a training randomisation regime, or how the environments are randomised during training, and a transfer method (RL method and policy architecture).
+Specifically, we consider the following randomisation regimes:

 No Randomisation (NR): A baseline where the baseline parameters of the simulators are kept, with no additional randomisation.

-Domain Randomisation (DR): This is the most commonly used technique when training networks to cross the Reality Gap.
+Domain Randomisation (DR): This is the most commonly used technique when training networks to cross the reality gap.
 It consists of choosing a large set of physical and simulator parameters to randomise over in order to train the policies.
-These include physical parameters such as friction, observational shift parameters such as measurement noise, and unmodelled effect parameters such as action noise.

 Random Force Injection with Observation Noise (RFI+): RFI injects noise into the dynamics of the simulation in the form of random forces, but does not randomise any component to account for the observation shift in the reality gap.
 RFI+ is a formulation that takes into account these differences by expanding RFI to include noise that affects the observations of the policy but not the underlying state of the world.